While many people are competing in the job market, another approach is to offer your talents as a consultant.

 Holding an event, whether live or digital, is an effective way to position yourself as an expert in your industry.
 It’s important to choose an appealing and relevant (to your clients) theme for your event.
 You can’t make your presentation a long infomercial for your services.

 Rather, offer some real information that helps your potential customers.
 You can organize live events through MeetUp or by networking with a local business association.
-Webinars are now fairly simple to set up as well.
+Webinars are now fairly simple to set up and record as well.
 You can even start by using Google Hangouts for free.

 Successful consultants know how to take advantage of the fact that most people are either lazy or pressed for time.
 When you tell people how to do something, many will automatically start thinking that it would be easier merely to hire someone.